 While definitely not being for everyone, Slender: The Arrival has some decent horror aspects to it and is a must for fans of this Slender craze.
 Again; will mention that this is a direct port of the last generation entry and the PC version with no additionaly content so it's the same experience from before, even achievement wise.
 It's a great looking game and I did some an enjoyable time playing it by myself at night.
 Find the right setting to try it if this sounds like your sort of thing and I'm sure you'll enjoy the quick horror filled playthrough.
 You may even go back on the occasion to reply levels just for the thrill of being stalked by the spooky legend Slenderman.

-Review Done on Slender: The Arrival for Xbox One
+Slender: The Arrival Review on Xbox One

 Review Code Provided by Reverb